-- Different types of tools: There are a wide range of end-of-arm tools.
+- Different types of tools: There is a wide range of end-of-arm tools.
 Once you define your needs, you can begin to explore the benefits of various tools and determine which best fits your needs.

 What do you need in a base to stabilize the whole system?

 Your robot’s base is the foundation of the whole project, yet it’s also the piece that often gets the least amount of scrutiny.
-There are a range of base options, from tables and blocks to robotic pedestals.
+There is a range of base options, from tables and blocks to robotic pedestals.
 Certain robots pair well with pre-made bases; other production automation projects will require customization to work well.
 Factors to consider when selecting a base include:

 - Can it support the weight of your robot, including the machinery and maximum payload?